tsai-plat/ioredis-mq/README.md

 - RedisService: a ioredis client wrapper
 - RedisMQService: a ioredis pub/sub client wrapper
-- yamlConfigLoader : a environment yaml configuration files loader tool
+- yamlConfigLoader : start version 0.1.0 had removed,you can use @exaify/yml-config

 ### Configuration forRoot